YVictorin/nodeGI1/README.md

 ---

 ## Setup
-Clone this repo to your desktop and run `npm install` to install all the dependencies.
+After you clone this repo to your desktop, go to the root directory of either the hostedWeatherApp, languageDetector, or notesApp respectively and run `npm install` to install their dependencies.

 ---

 ## Usage
-After you clone this repo to your desktop, go to the root directory of either hostedWeatherApp, languageDetector, or notesApp respectively and run `npm install` to install their dependencies.

-Once the dependencies are installed, you can run `npm start` to start the application.
+Once the dependencies are installed, you can run `npm start` to start the hostedWeatherApp application.
 You will then be able to access it at `localhost:8080`.

-### Weather Feature
+### Weather Forecast Application
 The application allows users to fetch weather information based on their location.
 Users can input their location and select units (Celsius, Fahrenheit, or Kelvin) to get the current weather conditions.

-### Note Management Feature
+### Note Management Application
 The application includes a note management system that allows users to:
 - Add notes with a title and body
 - Remove notes by title